 While subject-to properties offer benefits, there are also risks and considerations that buyers and sellers should be aware of.

-- Legal and Financial Guidance: Subject-to deals involves complex legal and financial aspects.
+Legal and Financial Guidance: Subject-to deals involve complex legal and financial aspects.
 Both buyers and sellers must seek professional guidance from real estate attorneys or experienced professionals to navigate the transaction successfully.

-- Future Loan Qualification: Buyers should know that assuming an existing mortgage may impact their ability to qualify for future loans.
-When assessing their financial situation, lenders may consider the assumed mortgage as a liability.
+Future Loan Qualification: Buyers should know that assuming an existing mortgage may impact their ability to qualify for future loans.
+Lenders may consider the assumed mortgage as a liability when assessing their financial situation.

 Tips for Subject To Real Estate Investing